4 Ways To Take The Pain Out Of Warehouse Slotting

 1. Invest in warehouse slotting software.

-While it is possible to assess SKU velocity on paper or with a spreadsheet for smaller facilities handling fewer items, larger operations with higher SKU counts will benefit from software.
+It is possible to determine SKU velocity on paper or with a spreadsheet for smaller facilities handling fewer items.
+However, larger operations with higher SKU counts will benefit from software.

-There are specific warehouse slotting software programs — either standalone or integrated as a module to a warehouse management system (WMS) — available to help streamline the process.
-The software will not only analyze how often each item is ordered but also will assess the current floorplan to determine and assign a specific location for it.
+There are specific warehouse slotting software programs available to help streamline the process.
+Whether standalone or integrated as a module to a warehouse management system (WMS), the software first analyzes each item’s order frequency.
+Then, it assesses the current floor plan to determine and assign a specific location for each SKU.

-Further, the slotting analysis can be performed automatically and continuously by the software in real-time, allowing managers to focus on other priorities.
+Further, software performs the slotting analysis performed automatically and continuously in real-time.
+This allows managers to focus on other priorities.

 2. Work slotting into picking and putaway moves.

-One of the benefits of allowing warehouse slotting software to analyze and determine the optimal location for inventory is that it can also be programmed to interleave the moves into other assigned tasks.
+One of the benefits of allowing warehouse slotting software to analyze and determine the optimal location for inventory is that it can also interleave the moves among other assigned tasks.

-Whether associates are outfitted with a paper pick list, a radio-frequency scanner or tablet, or a voice-directed picking system, the movement of a SKU from one location to another simply becomes part of their sequence of travel as they perform picks and putaways through the facility.
+Whether associates carry with a paper pick list, a radio-frequency scanner or tablet, or a voice-directed picking system, the movement of a SKU from one location to another simply becomes part of their sequence of travel.
+That is, they re-slot inventory as they perform picks and putaways through the facility.

 3. Collect accurate SKU data.

 Having accurate inventory data is critical to this process.
-Operations that are picking eaches and cases will need to populate their inventory database with dimensional data about every item individually.
+Operations picking eaches and cases will need to populate their inventory database with dimensional data about every item individually.

 Details include how many eaches fit into a case, the case dimensions, how many cases fit in a given storage position or on a pallet, and so on.
-This can be accomplished at the point of receiving with a tape measure but is more efficient and accurate with an automated dimensioning system.
+This can be accomplished at the point of receiving with a tape measure.
+However, it is more efficient and accurate with an automated dimensioning system.

 Based on the information, the warehouse slotting software can more accurately pinpoint the optimal location for each SKU based on its unit size.